 At Heriot-Watt I taught “Design for Online Learning” and “Critical Thinking” to Information Systems students, and “Interactive Systems” to first year students on a range of Computer Science related degree programmes.

 I also contributed supporting the use of technology to enhance learning and teaching at departmental, school and institutional levels, including leading the sourcing, procurement and implementation of an online exam system for Computer Science.
 The absolute high point of my teaching career was being nominated for a HW Student Union Teaching and Learning Oscar by my students.
+I am currently a Certified Member of the Association for Learning Technology (CMALT).

 In the dim past I studied physics at Bristol University, before doing a PhD and four further years of research on polymer crystallization.
 The micrographs on the left shows the polymer on which I did my PhD and was released as an OER by a project (CORE Materials) on which I worked.